Louismac/CBMicroBit/README.md

 ## The Micro:Bit
 We've included a hex file (CBMicrobit.hex) that can just be dragged onto the MicroBit.
 All it does it advertise the accelerometer, button, thermometer, LED and IO Pin services.

-Important changes to remember to make to the MicrobitConfig.h file if you are building your own project with C++ is setting MICROBIT_BLE_OPEN to 1 (this disables pairing) and MICROBIT_SD_GATT_TABLE_SIZE to its maximum, which is  0x700.
+Important changes to remember to make to the MicrobitConfig.h file (/microbit-samples/yotta_modules/microbit-dal/inc/core/MicroBitConfig.h) if you are building your own /hex file is setting MICROBIT_BLE_OPEN to 1 (this disables pairing) and MICROBIT_SD_GATT_TABLE_SIZE to its maximum, which is  0x700.
 If this is not done then the services will not appear.

 ## OSC Output